Accounting Act

 Article 17

-The design of the accounting system shall accord to the nature, actual business circumstances, and prospective development of accounting activities.
-The financial reports required shall be determined in advance, which is used as reference to determine the accounts, books, statements and accounting vouchers that is required to be established.
+The design of the accounting system shall accord to the nature, actual business circumstances, and prospective development of accounting affairs.
+The financial reports required shall be determined in advance, which are used as references to determine the accounts, books, statements, and accounting documents that are required to be established.

-Authorities or funds of the same or similar nature shall have consistent accounting systems.
-Government basic accounting except for cashiering activity of the treasury, shall adopt a system of accounting on the accrual basis.
+Agencies or Funds of the same or similar nature shall have consistent accounting systems.
+The basis of Government Accounting, except for cashiering affairs of the treasury, shall adopt the accrual basis.

 Article 18

-The design and approval of general accounting system of the central government shall be undertaken by Central BAS Authority.
+The design and approval of the General Accounting systems of the central government shall be undertaken by Central BAS Agency.

-The general accounting systems and uniform accounting provision of local governments shall be designed by local BAS Authority and approved and promulgated by superior BAS Authority in control.
+The General Accounting systems and the uniform accounting provision of local governments shall be designed by the local BAS Agency and approved and promulgated by the superior BAS Agency in control.

-The accounting system of each Authority shall be designed by accounting department.
-After being reported to and signed by its Chief officer, it shall be approved and promulgated by the BAS Authority of the local governments.
+The accounting systems of each Agency shall be designed by the accounting Department.
+After being reported to and signed by its Chief Officer, it shall be approved and promulgated by the BAS Agency of the local government.

-Design of accounting system in the foregoing paragraph shall be discussed and approved by affiliated authority and controlling Audit office; similarly in the event of amendments.
+Design of accounting system in the preceding Paragraph shall be discussed among affiliated Agencies and the controlling Audit Agency before being approved; the same applies to amendments.

-Explanatory notes and precedents of accounting systems and uniform provisions dealing with accounting activities shall be approved by the Authority in charge of promulgation.
+Explanatory notes and precedents of the accounting systems and the uniform provisions dealing with accounting affairs shall be approved by the Agency in charge of promulgation.

 Article 19

-Design of accounting system in the foregoing two Articles shall expressly provide the following items:
+Design of the accounting system in the preceding two Articles shall expressly provide the following items:

-2. Types and written form of financial reports.
+2. Types and written forms of financial reports.

 3. Classification and codification of each account.